heptarch/heptarch.github.io/drafts/demon.md

 The jewel responds, pulsing and folding into new patterns.
 Spikes withdraw, merge, and dance in undulating bristles before suddenly detaching themselves.
-A constellation of twelve perfect teardrops forms, guarding a central cell.
+A constellation of twelve perfect teardrops, guarding a central cell.

 The teardrops contract into themselves and disappear.
 So, Ellen thinks, this is how you